junxit/us-congress-bills-117/metadata.md

 - 2021-05-25 — Referred to the Committee on Foreign Affairs, and in addition to the Committees on Financial Services, Ways and Means, the Judiciary, and Intelligence (Permanent Select), for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2021-05-25 — Referred to the Committee on Foreign Affairs, and in addition to the Committees on Financial Services, Ways and Means, the Judiciary, and Intelligence (Permanent Select), for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2021-05-25 — Referred to the Committee on Foreign Affairs, and in addition to the Committees on Financial Services, Ways and Means, the Judiciary, and Intelligence (Permanent Select), for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2021-06-30 — Committee Consideration and Mark-up Session Held.
+- 2021-07-01 — Committee Consideration and Mark-up Session Held.
+- 2021-07-13 — Committee Consideration and Mark-up Session Held.
+- 2021-07-15 — Committee Consideration and Mark-up Session Held.
+- 2021-07-15 — Ordered to be Reported in the Nature of a Substitute (Amended) by the Yeas and Nays: 26 - 22.
+- 2022-12-30 — Committee on Financial Services discharged.
+- 2022-12-30 — Committee on Financial Services discharged.
+- 2022-12-30 — Committee on Intelligence (Permanent) discharged.
+- 2022-12-30 — Committee on Intelligence (Permanent) discharged.
+- 2022-12-30 — Committee on Ways and Means discharged.
+- 2022-12-30 — Committee on Ways and Means discharged.
+- 2022-12-30 — Committee on the Judiciary discharged.
+- 2022-12-30 — Committee on the Judiciary discharged.
+- 2022-12-30 — Placed on the Union Calendar, Calendar No. 486.
+- 2022-12-30 — Reported (Amended) by the Committee on Foreign Affairs.
+H. Rept.
+117-667, Part I.
+- 2022-12-30 — Reported (Amended) by the Committee on Foreign Affairs.
+H. Rept.
+117-667, Part I.